csjha2000/asic-design-class/README.md

-# TASK 1 :
+# TASK 1
 ( 16/07/2024 )
-## Create a simple C program and compile it using GCC followed by verification of the program output.
+## AIM : Create a simple C program and compile it using GCC followed by verification of the program output.

 ### Step 1 : Open the text editor followed by assigning the name of the C program.